 Similarly, de Goede (2005) argues that a genealogy of finance is necessary in order to challenge depoliticization.
 This genealogy shows how facts that we accept as objective and scientific have been constructed through the use of different discourses that have reframed our way of thinking.
 She argues that a genealogy of finance is necessary in order to question the status of neutrality of modern finance.
 The concept of genealogy is taken from Foucault's (1980, 1984) work and describes a way of looking at the past that disrupts linear perceptions of history.
 Foucault is particularly interested in investigating the development of elements which appear to be without history, or where it feels like the history of the object is not relevant.
-This means showing the oft mundane histories of ideas and concepts.
-For this chapter this will mean tracing the different controversies around financial markets while not aiming to develop an overly coherent narrative.
+This means showing the different controversies around financial markets while not aiming to develop an overly coherent narrative.
 Instead, I hope to be able to conceptualise the themes and ideas in the later part of my thesis through showing how they relate to historical debates and ideas.